speedsticko/til/mobile/ios-swift.md

 Swift
 =====

-In iOS you have to follow :sparkle: MVC.
+In iOS you have to follow :sparkles: MVC.

 `@IBOutlet` define variables that refer to UI elements so you can make changes to them.